StuartMacKay/ebird-checklists/docs/database.rst

 * A Checklist has a Location.
 * A Checklist has an Observer.
-* A Checklist has a Location.
-* A Checklist has a list of Observations.
-* An Observation belongs to a Checklist.
 * An Observation has a Species.
+* An Observation has a Checklist.
+* A Location has a Country.
+* A Location has a Region (eBird's subnational1).
+* A Location has a District (eBird's subnational2).
+* A Location has a Area (so Locations can be grouped).

+Performance optimisations to make queries faster, and statistics easier:

+* A Checklist has a Country, Region, District, and Area.
-* An Observation has a Location.
+* An Observation has a Country, Region, District, Area, and Location.
 * An Observation has an Observer.
+* An Observation has a date.

 Notes
 -----
-1. Location and Observer are duplicated on Observation to make queries easy.
+1. Area is not supported by eBird.
+However it's immensely useful for grouping nearby locations together, particularly in isolated locations like islands, since eBird's subnational1 and subnational2 codes are based on administrative boundaries.

+2. Using tables for locations, rather than adding the country, subnational1 and subnational2 codes to Checklist and Observation means the database filters on integer primary keys, rather than matching strings.

-2. The models use TextField as it works equally well with SQLite3 and PostgreSQL as CharField.
+3. The models use TextField as it works equally well with SQLite3 and PostgreSQL as CharField.
 This means there will not be a problem if the size of strings from eBird get longer.

-3. The Observer is the person who submitted the checklist to eBird.
+4. The Observer is the person who submitted the checklist to eBird.
 If the checklist was shared or other people in the group also submitted a checklist then the `group` attribute on `Checklist` will contain an identifier which can be used to link them together.

-4. Each models has a JSONField for adding features without having to extend the models.
+5. Each models has a JSONField for adding features without having to extend the models.
 Some examples:

    * On the Species model you can store a table of translations for the species